Understanding Foreclosure Processes in Chicago, IL

 Common Mistakes to Avoid When Selling a Foreclosed Home in IL

-If you’re selling a foreclosed property in Illinois, try to avoid these common missteps.
-First, don’t ignore the legal process, judicial foreclosure in Illinois comes with deadlines and requirements you need to follow.
+Avoid these common missteps if you’re selling a foreclosed property in Illinois.
+First, don’t ignore the legal process; judicial foreclosure in Illinois comes with deadlines and requirements you need to follow.

 Second, pricing mistakes are huge.
 If you set the price too high, you’ll scare off buyers.
 Too low, and you leave money on the table.

-Many sellers also skip necessary repairs or fail to properly market the property.
-A clean, well-maintained home sells faster even in foreclosure.
+Many sellers also skip necessary repairs or fail to market the property properly.
+A clean, well-maintained home sells faster, even in foreclosure.

 Lastly, going it alone can be risky.
 Foreclosure sales are complex, and having an experienced real estate professional or attorney can save you time, money, and stress.